Skip to content

 Can I see my black box data?

 Many apps offer driving tips based on your score.
-If you have a bad journey, some providers might go as far as calling you to talk through your score and some options to improve your driving skills.
+If you have a bad journey, some providers might go as far as calling you to talk through your score and how to improve your driving skills.

-Some apps encourage you to build streaks for safe journeys and achieve badges, as well as save money at renewal.
+Some telematics car insurance apps encourage you to build streaks for safe journeys and achieve badges, as well as save money at renewal.
 Other policies may offer perks for safe driving, such as bonus miles.

 Can I drive my car before the black box is installed?